-Mitchell A. Sabshon, 69.
+Mitchell A. Sabshon, 70.
 Director since September 2014, our chief executive officer since April 2014 and our president since December 2016.
 Mr. Sabshon has also served as a director and president of the Business Manager since October 2013 and December 2016, respectively.
 Mr. Sabshon is also currently the chief executive officer, president and a director of IREIC, positions he has held since August 2013, January 2014 and September 2013, respectively.
 He is a director, the president and chief executive officer of the IRPT business manager since December 2013 and was a director and the president and chief executive officer of IRPT from December 2013 until December 2019.
-Mr. Sabshon is currently the Chief Executive Officer of Inland Venture Partners, LLC, a position he has held since November 2018, Chief Executive Officer of Inland Ventures MHC Manager, LLC, a position he has held since December 2018, and Chief Executive Officer and director of MH Ventures Fund II, Inc. and its business manager, positions he has held since September 2020.
-Mr. Sabshon also serves as the chairman of the board of directors and chief executive officer of InPoint Commercial Real Estate Income, Inc. ("InPoint"), positions he has held since September 2016 and October 2016, respectively, and as the chief executive officer of the InPoint advisor since August 2016.
+Mr. Sabshon is currently the Chief Executive Officer of Inland Venture Partners, LLC, a position he has held since December 2018, and Chief Executive Officer and director of MH Ventures Fund II, Inc. and its business manager, positions he has held since September 2020.
+Mr. Sabshon also serves as the chairman of the board of directors and chief executive officer of InPoint Commercial Real Estate Income, Inc. ("InPoint"), positions he has held since September 2016 and October 2016, respectively, and as the chief executive officer of the INPoint advisor since August 2016.
+Mr. Sabshon has also served as a director and chairman of the board of trustees of Seritage Growth Properties (NYSE: SRG) since April 2022.
 Mr. Sabshon has also served as a director and chairman of the board of IPCC since September 2013 and January 2015, respectively, and a director of Inland Securities Corporation ("Inland Securities") since January 2014.
-He has also served as chief executive officer of Inland Venture Partners, LLC since November 2018.
+He has also served as chief executive officer") since January 2014.
+He has also served as chief executive officer of Inland Securities") since January 2014.
+He has also served as chief executive officer of Inland Securities") since January 2014.
+He has also served as chief executive officer of Inland Securities") since January 2014.
+He has also served as chief executive officer of Inland Securities") since January 2014.
+He has al